Carla Stalnaker

 Reasoning and Rehablilitation Program (R&R): A program for high risk offenders that targets criminogenic risk and need to reduce recidivism.

-The Probation Department uses several other programs and practices that relate to trauma or specific client risk such as trauma- specific groups, interactive journaling, on-line skill buidling, etc.
+The Probation Department utilizes several other programs and practices that relate to trauma or specific client risk such as trauma- specific groups, interactive journaling, on-line skill buidling, etc.